wtlin1228/dev-note/docs/compilers/compilers.md

 ![constant propagation ordering](./constant-propagation-ordering.png)

-Rule 1-4 can be written using least-upper bound:
+Rules 1-4 can be written using least-upper bound:

 `C(s,x,in) = lub { C(p,x,out) | p is a predecessor of s }`